 Spasmodic pains in the bladder after urinating.
 Haematuria after urination; Urine dribbles when emotionally upset.
 Heavy pressure and cramp in the bladder after urination; Urging to urinate on lying on back; Interrupted flow.

-Tingling in urethra lasting for sometime after urinating; burning frequent urination; last drops causes violent burning; Urine starts and stops; or dribble after urination.
+Tingling in urethra lasting for sometime after urinating; UTI with burning frequent urination; last drops causes violent burning; Urine starts and stops; or dribble after urination.
 Difficult to evacuate the urine in spell; There is mucus in the urine and not pus.